PalisadoesFoundation/talawa-docs/docs/introduction/introduction.md

 | Plugin support       | Talawa isn't an isolated system.
 It allows you to interact with the service providers you need to run an efficient organization. | You don't have to worry about using another service, with the right plugin, Talawa will be able to talk to it just fine.                                                             |

 We are always thinking of adding more features.
 Let us know what you'd like to see.

-Talawa has three main components.
-A mobile application with social media features, a web based portal to be used by the organization’s administrative team, and finally an API providing access to data and features.
 ​​
 The Palisadoes Foundation wants to eventually host Talawa as a cloud service to help finance its education outreach.
 ​